Things To Do

 Lake Baikal

-The world's deepest and oldest freshwater lake offers breathtaking landscapes, perfect for photography, especially at Olkhon Island and the surrounding areas.
+The world's deepest freshwater lake offers breathtaking natural landscapes, perfect for nature photography.

 Food in Russia